wolfpackRobots/Space_Invaders_Asteroid/README.md

-This is a class project for AIM Coding students to simulate working on a software development team to develop a game that is similar to Space Invaders/ Asetroids.
-This project is a precursor to their next porject for next term.
+This is a class project for AIM Coding students to simulate working on a software development team to develop a game that is similar to Space Invaders/ Asteroids.
+This project is a precursor to their next project for next term.